slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'If I had to prescribe two things to improve health and happiness in the world, it’s movement and play.' -- Jason Nemer*

-> *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*

 Action cures everything.
-Plain and simple.
 Physical stress avoids need for control.
 Hints:

 - Best antidepressant is knowing we matter to others.
-Body language affects your psychology, your mood, and even your hormonal balance.
+People do not die from suicide, they die from sadness.
 - Exercise a close second: burn extra calories to diminish the need of control.
 If you are feeling stressed out.. breathe.
+Body language affects your psychology, your mood, and even your hormonal balance.
 - Diet is also relevant: debug your body as much as you can.

+> *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*

 > *'If you want to lift yourself up, lift up someone else.' -- Booker T. Washington*